May 18, 2015 at 2:22 pm #6817

 Wrong: ‘I don’t know,’ he said.

 Right: “I don’t know,” he said.

 Ellipses: Use sparingly.
 Never use them when a comma will do just as well.
-Formatting for these has no absolutely “correct” standards, and the standards that do exist, were designed for print.
-Since most of our publications are online or ebooks, the layout preferences are different.
+Formatting for these has no absolutely “correct” standards, and the standards that do exist were designed for print.
+Since most of our works are published online or as ebooks, our layout preferences are different.

 Wrong: Well … I thought so.

 Wrong: The ship was full of … aliens.

 Wrong: “I don’t believe it . . .” he trailed off.

 Right: “I don’t believe it…” he trailed off.

 Wrong: If her father ever found out… She shook her head and went back to her console.